-Net revenues for year ended December 31, 2020 was \$360.1 million, a \$125.4 million, or 53.5%, increase from \$234.7 million in 2019.
-This is due to a surge in gaming activity, including an influx of new gamers, returning gamers, and non-gaming headset use, ignited by state and local stay-at-home orders in place for a significant part of 2020 along with strong execution to rapidly increase supply to meet the increase in demand.
+Net revenue for year ended December 31, 2020 increased \$125.4 million, or 53.5% from 2019.
+This was due to a surge in gaming activity, including an influx of new gamers, returning gamers, and non-gaming headset use, ignited by state and local stay-at-home orders in place for a significant part of 2020 along with strong execution to rapidly increase supply to meet the increase in demand.